ajaibghar-co/jwara_gathertown_cards/src/panels/jvarasura.md

 ---
 title: Watchtowers of Kempegowda
 images:
-  - img: /img/2.2.b-pete-main-street.jpeg
+  - img: /img/10.png
-    caption: Pettah, Main Street
+    caption: Murray's Map of Civil & Military Stations in Bangalore, 1924
 ---
-In 1537, Kempe Gowda I founded the new town of Bangalore and made it his capital.
-He built a mud fort for protection with the 'Pete' or neighbouring town.
-A stone fort was built over the mud fort, during the time of Hyder Ali and Tippu Sultan.
-The imperial British divided Bangalore into the old Pete area (Native town) and the British Cantonment  for their military station.
+It was in 1537 that Kempe Gowda I founded Bangalore and made it his capital.
+He built a mud fort for himself and established the Pete as a living quarter for ordinary citizens.
+During the time of Sultan Hyder Ali (1762 - 1799) rebuilt the fort with stone.
+Soon afterwards, the British stationed here divided Bangalore into the old Pete area (Native town) and the new British Cantonment next to it.

-After the plague epidemic of 1899 new residential extensions in Bangalore were planned for sanitation purposes.